Asquera/sinatra-views/README.md

 Views for Sinatra and Padrino
 =============================

-sinatra-views provides a view implementation inspired by Agavi or Symphony to Sinatra and Padrino.
+sinatra-views provides a view implementation inspired by Agavi to Sinatra and Padrino.
 This saves the hassle of implementing special functionality based on content types on your own.

 Example
 -------